Veracruz: Art and architecture

-Most of Veracruz's older architecture can be found in the inland cities of Xalapa and Córdoba.
-Despite being the first Spanish settlement, the city of Veracruz lost most its older structures to the various invasions it has suffered.
-Architecture from the 16th to the 19th century includes colonial Spanish, Moorish, Neo gothic and Neoclassical.
-From the 20th century on, a number of names stand out.
-Armando Bravo Ramírez remodeled the State Government Palace and the facade of the Capillas de Ánimas, both in Xalapa.
-Other prominent names responsible for many projects in the state include Luis González Aparicio, Bernal Lascuraín Rangel and Luis Manuel Tello Deschamps.
+Most of Veracruz's older architecture can be found in the inland cities of Xalapa and Córdoba rather than the city of Veracruz, because although it was the first Spanish settlement in Mexico, it lost most its older structures to various invasions.
+Architecture from the 16th to the 19th century includes colonial Spanish, Moorish, Neo-gothic, and Neoclassical.
+From the 20th century on, a number of names stand out, including Armando Bravo Ramírez, who remodeled the State Government Palace and the facade of the Capillas de Ánimas, both in Xalapa.
+Other prominent names responsible for many projects in the state include Luis González Aparicio, Bernal Lascuraín Rangel, and Luis Manuel Tello Deschamps.